SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/grouping-devices.md

 ### <a name="smart-groups"></a>Using smart groups

 Smart groups are groups dynamically constructed based on filtering criteria.
 This type of group can be used, for example, for bulk upgrades of devices of a certain type to a new software or firmware version.
-Like any other group they are available in the Cockpit application as well.

 ![Smart groups filter](/guides/images/users-guide/DeviceManagement/devmgmt-groups-smartgroups-filter.png)

->**Info**: Smart groups are not shown when using the Cockpit application.
+Like any other group they are available in the Cockpit application as well.

 Smart groups can be created from the device list.